lunartechfreek/pawfect-pups/TESTING.md

 ## Browser Testing

-I had already tested the site on Chrome and Safari with no issues, but i also used BrowserStack to test my website on other browsers such as Microsoft Edge, Firefox and Opera.
+I had already tested the site on Chrome and Safari with no issues, but I also used BrowserStack to test my website on other browsers such as Microsoft Edge, Firefox and Opera.
 Screenshots of these are included below:

 ![Chrome Screenshot](docs/readme-files/browser-chrome.png)